levigroker/docker-postfix/README.md

 #### Disclaimer and Licence

 * Forked from [https://github.com/catatnight/docker-postfix](https://github.com/catatnight/docker-postfix)
-* This work is licensed the MIT license.
+* This work is licensed with the MIT license.
   Please see the included LICENSE.txt for complete details.

 #### About